 The iterative process can also improve communication between team members.
 By getting feedback throughout the project, team members can stay on the same page and avoid misunderstandings.

-The iterative process can also help to increase engagement among team members.
-When team members see that their ideas are actually being implemented and start forming part of the project, they are more likely to be engaged in the project.
+The iterative process can also increase engagement among team members.
+When team members see that their ideas are being implemented and start forming part of the project, they are more likely to be engaged.

 The iterative process can also be cost-effective.
-By starting with a small-scale project, you can avoid spending too much money on a project that may not be successful.
+By starting with a small-scale project, you can save money on a project that may not be successful.

 With money being one of the resources often limited in project management (especially when an idea is untested), the iterative process can help you make the most of your given budget.